clojurists-together/clojuriststogether.org/content/news/2024/2024 Long Term Project Updates Mar Apr.md

 title: "March & April 2024 Long-Term Project Updates"
 date: 2024-05-08T14:00:00+12:00
 author: Kathy Davis
 summary: "The latest from Bozhidar Batsov, MIchiel Borkent, Toby Crawley, Thomas Heller, Kira McLean, Nikita Prokopov, Tommi Reiman, Peter Taoussanis"

 ---

-There is a lot of work to report on for March and April by our 2024 long-term developers.
+Our 2024 long-term developers report on an incredible body of work for March and April.
+A heartfelt thanks to all!

 [Bozhidar Batsov:](#bozhidar-batsov) CIDER
 [Michiel Borkent:](#michiel-borkent) squint, neil, clj-kondo,nbb, CLI, and more